py-cov-action/python-coverage-comment-action/README.md

 Please ensure that your `.coverage` file(s) is created with the option [`relative_files = true`](https://coverage.readthedocs.io/en/6.2/config.html#config-run-relative-files).

+Please ensure that the branch `python-coverage-comment-action-data` is not protected (there's no reason that it would be the case, except if you have very sprecific wildcard rules).
+If it is, either adjust your rules, or set the `COVERAGE_DATA_BRANCH` parameter as described below.
+GitHub Actions will create this branch with initial data at the first run if it doesn't exist, and will independently commit to that branch after each commit to your default branch.

 ### Badge

 Once the action has run on your default branch, all the details for how to integrate the